Container shipping and containers in a port

 • A complete shutdown of loading, unloading, and container handling for more than half of U.S. container volume.

-• Carriers rerouting vessels to avoid potential delays or disruptions at affected ports.
+• Carriers rerouted vessels to avoid potential delays or disruptions at affected ports, resulting in longer transit times and additional costs.

 • Increased freight and container fees, including storage, per diem, demurrage, detention, chassis, storage, and pre-pull charges.